-The following Islamic inheritance table gives essential information for the learner.
+The following Islamic inheritance table gives essential information for the learner regarding Islamic residuary shares and sharers.
 Spouse, Parents (or Grandparents, how high soever), and Children (or Grandchildren, how low soever) are the primary legal heirs under Muslim succession law.
 Two main types of Islamic legal heirs are fixed or prescribed sharers (or Al-Faraidh or Furud called in Arabic) and residuary (or Asabah, Asabat called in Arabic).
+Sharers have the right to a specific portion of the deceased person's property, while Residuaries inherit the remaining portion of the estate once the sharers have received their designated share.
 If neither of the primary heirs survives, the Distant kindred will be eligible subject to differences of opinions of Sunni Islamic jurisprudence schools (Hanafi, Shafii, Maliki, and Hanbali).
 This representation is for an overview, but there are many details to go behind that you can learn through our video series and blogs.

 We can deduce the below points from this Islamic inheritance table to help you learn Islamic inheritance law.